jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 tbl roll {table file: path text} {parameters: text, default: ""} - Get random results from table {table file}.
 If provided, {parameters} can alter the results.  {parameters} is expected to be a comma-separated list of parameters in "key: value" form.
 Here are accepted parameters:
 	- __count__ - A positive integer defaulting to 1.
 Determines number of items picked.
 	- __uniquePicks__ - "true" or "false", defaulting to "false".
 If true, each item can be picked only once for this roll.
-	- __format__ - "commas", "bullets" or "periods", defaulting to "commas".
+	- __format__ - "commas", "bullets", "periods" or "array", defaulting to "commas".
 Determines the format of the output.
 	- __useExpansionFormat__ - "true" or "false", defaulting to "false".
 If true, the result is outputted in the standard expansion format.
 	- __isFolderTable__ - "true" or "false", defaulting to "false".
 If true, {table file} must be a folder path, and the result is picks from the files within it.
 	- __useConfig__ - "true" or "false", defaulting to "true".
 If true, __startLine__ and __itemFormat__ are determined by the current configuration for the given table file.